lelloc/doc-admin/content/glossary.rst

       A resource is any object which has effective permissions.
 This can be, but is not limited to, a ticket, dashboard widget, statistic, or module.

    Screen
-      A graphical interface to OTRS viewed in a browser. (see also :term:`Front end`)
+      A graphical interface to OTRS viewed in a browser (see also :term:`Front end`).

    Service
       A means of delivering added value to customers by making it easier for customers or helping them to achieve their desired results without them having to personally bear the responsibility for specific costs and risks.